-Refugee Led Initiates are stepping up and need to be supported during the COVID-19 Response and beyond
+Refugee-led initiatives are stepping up and need to be supported - during the pandemic and beyond

 When the government of Kenya announced a nationwide 7 pm to 5 am curfew together with a stay at home order on 25th March and the government of Uganda put Kampala city and other towns on lockdown on 30th March to curb the spread of COVID-19 a highly infectious respiratory disease, it had significant implications for thousands of refugees who already struggle to enjoy their right to a decent livelihood and their overwhelming dependence on the informal economy.